huntforhomesaz/cleanout2closing-site/content/pages/how-it-works.md

 I request estimates, help you compare options, and organize schedules.
 You approve work before it is booked.
 Vendors are independent businesses with their own pricing and contracts, and I keep their work aligned with the overall plan.

-### Step 5 â€“ Coordinate cleanout and prep around your timelines
+### Step 5 — Coordinate cleanout and prep around your timelines

 As work begins, I stay close to three things: